 Adapt classroom activities when you can

 When students don’t celebrate holidays, I replace holiday themed activities with a non-holiday version when you can.
-I do a gingerbread man theme each December and teach a unit on comparing favorite versions.
+I do a gingerbread man theme each December and teach a unit on comparing favorite versions of Gingerbread Man stories.
 While gingerbread is traditionally a holiday treat, most of The Gingerbread Man stories are not at all holiday related and they’re ideal for teaching central message.
 If you are making holiday crafts, consider having your student make a paper bag gingerbread house and write story elements from favorite non-holiday gingerbread books on the back.

 Switch out practice pages with holiday pictures to a similar, winter-themed alternative if you can.
 If your class is researching holiday traditions around the world have your student who doesn’t celebrate research another topic related to one of the countries.
 Winter themes related to hot chocolate, snowmen, caribou and tundra animals are all activities even students who don’t celebrate can do.
-If you count down the days until Christmas break, consider changing the term to “winter break” instead.
+If you count down the days until Christmas break, count down the days until “winter break” as well.
 I’ve found it fairly easy to replace Christmas themed activities with winter or snow related ones.

 As teachers, we have learned to make accommodations for a variety of student needs.
 With a little foresight, parent partnering and planning we can also respectfully accommodate children in our classrooms who don’t celebrate holidays.